 - If you can’t get your dog to the vet right away, you can try to induce vomiting at home with hydrogen peroxide.

-Chocolate is made from the seeds of Theobroma cacao, which grow on trees belonging to the genus Theobroma.
+Chocolate is made from the fruit of Theobroma cacao.
 These trees are native to tropical South America, but have been cultivated in other regions as well.
-The seeds of Theobroma cacao are used to make cocoa butter and chocolate liquor.
+The seeds are used to make cocoa butter and cocoa mass.
 These ingredients are then mixed with sugar, milk and other flavorings before being molded into the universally loved bars we know today.
 But can dogs eat chocolate?

 Different Types of Chocolate Differ in Toxicity Levels